-No; you may call 801.297.7780, (800) DMV-Utah, click here, or contact your county assessor to register vehicles, determine vehicle taxes, or request forms for handicapped parking stickers.
+No, you may call 801.297.7780, (800) DMV-Utah, visit their website, or contact your county assessor to register vehicles, determine vehicle taxes, or request forms for handicapped parking stickers.
 In Utah, unlike most other states, the DMV and Driver License are in two different departments.

-Can I pay my traffic ticket at Driver License?
+Can I pay for my traffic ticket at the Driver License Division?

-Why do I pay a reinstatement fee to Driver License if I already paid the court fines?
+Why do I pay a reinstatement fee to the Driver License Division if I already paid the court fines?

 How can I obtain a certified copy of a driving record?

-A certified record is a driving record that has been certified to be a true, complete and correct copy of the record as contained within the files of the Department of Public Safety.
+A certified record is a driving record that has been certified to be an accurate copy of the record as contained within the Department of Public Safety files.
 Certified records take 10 – 15 days to complete.
 Click here to see the forms needed for a certified record.

-Yes; if you are required to complete a driving skills test in order to obtain a driver license, you may make an appointment with one of the certified third party road testers for your driving skills test.
-Please visit our driver education page to see a list of the certified third party road testers.
+Yes, if you are required to complete a driving skills test to obtain a driver license, you may make an appointment with one of the certified third-party road testers for your driving skills test.
+Please visit our driver education page to see a list of certified third-party road testers.

-How do I cancel the driver license or identification card of a deceased family member?
+How do I cancel a deceased family member’s driver license or identification card?